deathworlders/online/content/books/deathworlders/chapter-62-tooth-and-claw.md

 “Your box didn’t translate that woord *hoomun.”*

-“The name of our good friends, the ones who came up with that quote about the Almighty working in strange ways.I call you E-skurel-ir, you call me Gao, we call them *Humans.* They’re younger and less advanced than the Gao, but our good friends nonetheless, and they exposed the Hierarchy.”
+“The name of our good friends, the ones who came up with that quote about the Almighty working in strange ways.
+I call you E-skurel-ir, you call me Gao, we call them *Humans.* They’re younger and less advanced than the Gao, but our good friends nonetheless, and they exposed the Hierarchy.”

 Ukusevi put her tablet aside. “...Everything you say tears at the truths I built my life on,” she said.
 “You paint this picture of a sky full of civilizations—”